maru23bth/jsramverk-backend/README.auth.md

 // Then use it on the route you want to protect router.get('/', middlewareCheckToken , ...

-If you want to access user information you can do so on the Responce object res.locals.user = {
+If you want to access user information you can do so on the Response object res.locals.user = {
     username,
     email,